xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 The multi-character version is shown next.
 To get it,  I've made the following changes:

- o Added the variables Token  and Value, and the type definitions needed by Lookup.
+- Added the variables Token  and Value, and the type definitions needed by Lookup.

- o Added the definitions of KWList and KWcode.
+- Added the definitions of KWList and KWcode.

- o Added Lookup.
+- Added Lookup.

- o Replaced GetName and GetNum by their multi-character versions.
+- Replaced GetName and GetNum by their multi-character versions.
   (Note that the call  to  Lookup has been moved out of GetName, so  that  it  will  not   be  executed  for  calls  within  an expression.)

- o Created a new,  vestigial  Scan that calls GetName, then scans for keywords.
+- Created a new,  vestigial  Scan that calls GetName, then scans for keywords.

- o Created  a  new  procedure,  MatchString,  that  looks  for  a specific keyword.
+- Created  a  new  procedure,  MatchString,  that  looks  for  a specific keyword.
 Note that, unlike  Match,  MatchString does NOT read the next keyword.

- o Modified Block to call Scan.
+- Modified Block to call Scan.

- o Changed the calls  to  Fin  a  bit.
+- Changed the calls  to  Fin  a  bit.
 Fin is now called within GetName.

 Here is the program in its entirety: